JosephThuku/JosephThuku/README.md

 </p>

 ## About Me
 Hello!
-I'm Joseph Thuku, a passionate developer who thrives on innovation and creativity.
+I'm Joseph Thuku, a passionate software Engineer who thrives on innovation and creativity.
 I enjoy working on projects that challenge me and push the boundaries of technology.

 ## What I Do
 - 🚀 **Innovator**: Always exploring new technologies and frameworks.